Outsourcing Adulthood

 There is a strange and perhaps unnatural comfort when no material object is unavailable, if you’re willing to fork over enough cash.
 Many people I spoke to admitted to ordering cheap socks and underwear instead of doing their laundry.
 (Especially those whose apartments lack laundry machines, prompting lengthy economic justifications for buying low-quality disposable goods from dodgy manufacturers.)
 More than one person confessed to buying multiples of items they suspected were buried somewhere in their homes but were too tired to find.
 (This occurred primarily in homes big enough for laundry rooms.
 Every unmanageable home is unmanageable in its own way.)

+When outsourcing is the default, choosing inconvenience becomes a statement.
+34-year-old Sheila Frankfurt, who lives in Austin, forgoes diaper delivery services because she prefers to wash her daughter’s cloth diapers at home.
+She makes her own baby wipes by soaking flannel cloth in a DIY mixture of distilled water, aloe vera, and witch hazel.
+(I know this because she shared her iCloud document on iCloud with how-to guides and baby-product recipes with me.)
+Her fervor derives from a combination of a minimal-waste ethos, a parenting-as-activity mentality, and a sort of streaming-sunshine vision of domestic grown up bliss.
+(A classical musician, Sheila breastfeeds beside a full-sized harp.)
+And, she stresses, she saves a lot of money— a justification that makes her hand-wrung baby wipes a little less hippie-dippy, and a little more austerity.
+Either way, though, rejecting convenience doesn’t make her seem extra adult, so much as a bit eccentric.

 So what are the new markers of adulthood, as “adulting” skills become optional or downright eccentric?
 When home- and car-ownership drop, and stigma against childlessness wanes?
 Every generation has its own answer to this question, of course.
-(Generation X’s coming-of-age involved the rise of the yuppie-hipster group.)
+(Generation X’s coming-of-age involved the rise of the yuppie-hipster “grup”.)
 When I asked my peers, the answers suggested a variety of values.
 There were emotional benchmarks: self-knowledge, losing a loved one, dropping the self-centered delusions of youth.
 And there was recreation: sexual liberation, the ability to consume alcohol in moderation.
 But the most persistent themes were work- and money-related: Having a “real career.”
 Earning enough to abandon your roommates, afford travel, pay off student loans, or avoid credit-card debt, often in the name of feeling free.
 Adulthood, to them, was as much about self-sufficiency as self-direction.

 And so, yes, millennials do grow up — as did every generation before us, and as will every generation to come.
 “Adulting” may be a moving target, but it’s also unavoidable, not growing up isn’t really an option.
 If “adulting” describes the things adults do, then “adulting” now includes ordering GrubHub to your desk at WeWork while waiting for Amazon to deliver dental floss, which you will use while washing your face with whatever Birchbox sent this month.
 While seeking a spouse on Tinder.
 So you can get married, have babies, and sign up for monthly diaper and baby-food bundles from Honest Company.
 (We can’t all be Sheilas.)